Reprinted from the Rockdale Times of April 17, 1947

 From there to the stormwater channel was Mr. Sam Schofield’s – an orchard and vegetable garden extending as far as the present-day Ashton Street.
 His brother had an orchard and garden to Beach Street; and a Mr. Podmore owned from this point to the site of Moorefield racecourse.

-Mr. Bowmer then gives us details of the properties on the eastern side of Rocky Point Road.
+Mr. Bowmer then gives us details of the properties on the western side of Rocky Point Road.

 The hotel at Arncliffe was kept by a Mrs. Clune, and had a large area of land attached.
 Sheath’s land came next, and the next again extended to where Rickett & Thorp’s factory is a vegetable garden belonging to Mr. Touchell.
 On the adjoining property the first Rockdale shop was erected — a general store run by Mr. Moss, who had a vegetable garden around it, and looked after both person- ally.
 Then came Soden’s orchard; and Humphrey’s property reached to the corner of Tramway Arcade and the main road.
 Here Rockdale’s second general store was opened by Mr. Yeoman Geeves, who also conducted the post office.